Commissions

 I work under the understanding that you will only see the commission at certain times, such as when I need your opinion, or only at the end, once the commission is complete.

-Once your commission is finished, there is still a critical step to complete:
+Once your commission is finished, there is still a critical step to complete if it is traditional:

-As a part of my process, I insist on getting a professional scan of the piece done by a third party or by myself.
+As part of my process, I insist on having a professional scan of the piece done by a third party or by me.

 This scan is essential for two reasons.

-Firstly, having a professional scan converted into a digital file is crucial because it provides you, the client, with a "backup" in case any damage occurs to your pieces during the time you have them.
+Firstly, having a professional scan converted into a digital file is crucial because it provides you, the client, with a "backup" in case any damage occurs to your pieces while they are in your possession.
 This way, even if it's 30 years down the road, you have a copy for those "just in case" moments.

 Secondly, I need to have a digital copy for both my records and my website.